Stressed Dog Body Language: How to Read the Signs of Stress in Dogs

 If your dog is stressed by a particular environment, you can try modifying it to make it more comfortable for them.
 For example, if your dog is stressed by loud noises, you can try playing soft music or using a white noise machine to drown out the noise.
 You can also try using curtains or blinds to block out any external stimuli, or providing a comfortable bed or crate.

-How to Tell Your Dog is Calm
+How to Tell If Your Dog Is Calm

 If you’re trying to determine if your dog has calmed down using the techniques you have employed, you need to understand what a calm dog’s body language looks like.
 Once your dog is calm, you should notice most or all of the following: